agiresearch/AIOS/README.md

 ```

 ### Quickstart
+> [!TIP]
+>
-Tips(💡): For the config of LLM endpoints, multiple API keys may be required to set up.
+> For the config of LLM endpoints, multiple API keys may be required to set up.
-Here we provide the .env.example to for easier configuration of these API keys, you can just copy .env.example as .env and set up the required keys based on your needs.
+> Here we provide the .env.example to for easier configuration of these API keys, you can just copy .env.example as .env and set up the required keys based on your needs.

 #### Use with OpenAI API
 You need to get your OpenAI API key from https://platform.openai.com/api-keys.